dimus/goplay/README.md

 # test
-A throwaway repository to investigate Golang scripts
+A throw-away repository to play with Golang scripts